filefoxper/airma/packages/@airma/react-state/README.md

 When the param state changes, model instance is refreshed by the new state param.

+Suggest using this API with async state mangement library like [react-query](https://tanstack.com/query/v4).

 ### useRefresh

 It is used to watch the dependencies change, and call instance method to refresh a model instance with dependencies.